rabbitholegg/quest-protocol/README.md

 The primary license for the Quest Protocol is the GNU General Public License 3.0 (GPL-3.0), see [LICENSE](./LICENSE).

 Several interface/dependencies files from other sources maintain their original license (as indicated in their SPDX header).
-All files in test/ remain unlicensed (as indicated in their SPDX header).
+All files in test/ remain MIT (as indicated in their SPDX header).